nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3b.
 The given index refers to a Client associated with one or more Schedule.

     * 3b1.
-FitEgo asks a confirmation from the User to delete all Client-related information.
-    * 3b2.
-User confirms.

-      Steps 3b1 are repeated until User confirms.
+FitEgo shows an instruction to force delete.

-      Use case resumes from step 4.
+      Use case ends.

 * 3c.
 User requests to force delete a specific Client in the list.